selivan/https-ssl-cert-check-zabbix/.github/ISSUE_TEMPLATE/bug_report.md

 ```

-Operating System: <!--- OS you are running the script  -->
+Operating System: <!--- OS you are using to run the script  -->

 ### Expected Behavior